eng470-s23/eng470-zwhitley/prototype.md

 My tentative work plan is separated into 8 weeks; with funding, this project can finish research within 2 months.

--Week 1: Establish research subjects: What organizations and people do I want to interview?
+- Week 1: Establish research subjects: What organizations and people do I want to interview?
 What seminars, and places do I want to visit?
 What are the small-scale goals I want to accomplish?
 What questions do I want to ask?
--Week 2: Begin initial communication with research subjects, and begin paying for travel expenses as needed.
+- Week 2: Begin initial communication with research subjects, and begin paying for travel expenses as needed.
 How do I want to organize my article?
 What pre-research can be done?
--Week 3: Finish pre-research, and allocation of funds.
+- Week 3: Finish pre-research, and allocation of funds.
 Travel and interview week, so work will be done by ways of reading and literary analysis.
 Interview research subjects, and attend relevant seminars.
--Week 4: Start compiling research for analysis.
+- Week 4: Start compiling research for analysis.
 Interviews transcribed, article outline put together.
--Week 5: Article should be 33% through production.
+- Week 5: Article should be 33% through production.
--Week 6: Article should be 66% through production.
+- Week 6: Article should be 66% through production.
--Week 7: Article should be 100% through production, with time left for analysis, peer review and editing.
+- Week 7: Article should be 100% through production, with time left for analysis, peer review and editing.
--Week 8: Research is finalized, and off for publication.
+- Week 8: Research is finalized, and off for publication.

 ## Bibliography